SickChill/SickChill.Wiki/Remaining-settings-explained.md

 `subtitles`
 Enable/disable subtitles for the shows.

-For more details on the functions them self see the [show settings explanation](https://github.com/Sick-Rage/Sick-Rage/wiki/Show-settings-explained).
+For more details on the functions them self see the [show settings explanation](https://github.com/SickChill/SickChill/wiki/Show-settings-explained).

 ##Backlog overview

 * The Backlog Overview gives you a overview of what shows are wanted but not successfully downloaded by the Daily search.
-In case the episode has the color Yellow, Sick-Rage will search that episode in a higher quality.
+In case the episode has the color Yellow, SickChill will search that episode in a higher quality.
 ![backlog-overview](https://cloud.githubusercontent.com/assets/7928052/13014505/7c9e80f6-d1b4-11e5-9171-11878ebf70d9.png)